awsdocs/elb-application-load-balancers-user-guide/doc_source/create-https-listener.md

 **Important**
 You cannot install certificates with 4096\-bit RSA keys or EC keys on your load balancer through integration with ACM\.
 You must upload certificates with 4096\-bit RSA keys or EC keys to IAM in order to use them with your load balancer\.

 When you create an HTTPS listener, you specify a default certificate\.
 You can create an optional certificate list for the listener by adding more certificates\.
 This enables a load balancer to support multiple domains on the same port and provide a different certificate for each domain\.
+The default certificate for a listener is not added to the certificate list by default\.
 For more information, see [Update Server Certificates](listener-update-certificates.md)\.

 Clients can use the Server Name Identification \(SNI\) protocol extension to specify the hostname they are trying to reach\.
-If the hostname doesn't match a certificate, the load balancer selects the default certificate\.
-If the hostname matches a single certificate, the load balancer selects this certificate\.
-If a hostname provided by a client matches multiple certificates, the load balancer selects the best certificate that the client can support\.
+If the hostname doesn't match a certificate in the certificate list, the load balancer selects the default certificate\.
+If the hostname matches a single certificate in the certificate list, the load balancer selects this certificate\.
+If a hostname provided by a client matches multiple certificates in the certificate list, the load balancer selects the best certificate that the client can support\.
 Certificate selection is based on the following criteria in the following order:
 + Public key algorithm \(prefer ECDSA over RSA\)
 + Hashing algorithm \(prefer SHA over MD5\)
 + Key length \(prefer the largest\)